 In addition to the Encode, Schlage also makes the Schlage Connect smart lock; each works with different smart home systems:

 - Schlage Encode: Schlage Home app (available for iOS or Android), Amazon Alexa, Google's Assistant, Amazon Key, Ring Video Doorbell and Ring Cameras

 - Schlage Connect (Z-Wave model): Alexa, SmartThings, Nexia, Ring Alarm, Wink, Google Assistant

 - Schlage Connect (Zigbee model): Alexa, SmartThings, Amazon Key, Echo Plus

 The Encode is also one of the few locks that supports the Amazon Key service.
 This allows Amazon delivery people to trigger the lock, so they can put your delivery inside the house.
 This requires both a lock and a supported security camera such as the $119 Amazon Cloud Cam, though, so you need to install the webcam as well.

 The Schlage Encode is an attractive smart lock that offers a good selection of features for the price, including a built-in alarm.
 We also like its integration with Alexa, Google Home and other smart home systems, such as the Amazon Key program.

-However, HomeKit users will have to look elsewhere for a smart lock, such as the August Wi-Fi Smart Lock, Yale Real Living Assure Lock SL, Kwikset Premis or August Pro.
+However, HomeKit users will have to look elsewhere for a smart lock, such as the August Wi-Fi Smart Lock, Level Bolt, Yale Real Living Assure Lock SL, or Kwikset Premis.
 But other than that, if you want a good-looking, well-connected smart lock with an alarm, be sure to check out the Schlage Encode.